©2007, Bob Ostrander

 priming sugar - Sugar added to a conditioning tank, keg, or bottle to start secondary fermentation.
 Too much priming sugar will over-carbonate the beer or cause a possibly dangerous bottle explosion.

 proof - ABV times 2.
 100 proof equals 50% ABV.
 Not usually used when talking beer but the normal measure of alcohol in distilled spirits.

 proteins - Organic compunds made up of amino acids.
 The stuff that

 life is made of.
 Some proteins are enzymes that cause biochemical reactions

 between other proteins.

 pull-top - The now-obsolete can style with a removable tab.
-Invented by Ermal Fraze of Dayton, OH in 1959. reference
+Invented by Ermal Fraze of Dayton, OH in 1959 who later invented the pop-top. reference

 quart - 2 pints.
 Stuff you should have learned in school.